dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Before EF Core 3.0, a property could be specified by a string value and if no property with that name was found on the CLR type then EF Core would try to match it to a field using convention rules.
+Before EF Core 3.0, a property could be specified by a string value and if no property with that name was found on the .NET type then EF Core would try to match it to a field using convention rules.
 ```C#
 private class Blog
 {